-Apply Laban movement vocabulary to practical projects in observation and creation of movement which is precise, expressive and articulate

-• Improvise movement sequences utilising students' imagination and experience

-• Unmask habitual movement tendencies that may impede full physical expressivity
+- Apply Laban movement vocabulary to practical projects in observation and creation of movement which is precise, expressive and articulate - Improvise movement sequences utilising students' imagination and experience - Unmask habitual movement tendencies that may impede full physical expressivity

-• Articulate movement patterns with a concise and articulate body

-Become aware of unintended postural habits, behaviours, emotional reading and shadow movements

-• Increase the range of physical expressivity

-Complete a detailed study of animal behaviour and engage in physical transformation

-• Develop techniques to embody animal movement and use this as the basis for character

-• Use psychological gesture to compose a score of movement which will embody the emotional shifts of a character

-Develop movement phrases

-- Apply movement principles to the acting process - Improve awareness of the components of movement - Analyse meaning from movement - Explore principles of Choral Movement - Apply acting and choreographic principles to develop a movement solo
+- Articulate movement patterns with a concise and articulate body - Become aware of unintended postural habits, behaviours, emotional reading and shadow movements - Increase the range of physical expressivity - Complete a detailed study of animal behaviour and engage in physical transformation - Develop techniques to embody animal movement and use this as the basis for character - Use psychological gesture to compose a score of movement which will embody the emotional shifts of a character - Develop movement phrases - Apply movement principles to the acting process - Improve awareness of the components of movement - Analyse meaning from movement - Explore principles of Choral Movement - Apply acting and choreographic principles to develop a movement solo - Create a working journal as a reference for future practice

 Movement Project combines practical class work and tutorials.
 The entire group will be taught one class of one and a half hours per week.
 Physical and imaginative exercises will be used.
 Students will work within a peer support system on solo and group projects.
 Journals will be kept to track the embodiment process and critical reflection.
-Research will be undertaken outside class and may include site visits
+Research will be undertaken outside class and may include site visits change as the year progresses, including the possibility of moving classes online for periods of time as required.
+Where changes and adjustments are needed, The Lir will keep students informed via their student emails as soon as is feasible.